tiiuae/ghaf/docs/src/build_config/passthrough/nvidia_agx_pt_uart.md

-# Nvidia Jetson AGX Orin - UART Passthrough
+# NVIDIA Jetson AGX Orin: UART Passthrough

-This document describes the UART passthrough implementations on the Nvidia Jetson AGX Orin board.
+This document describes the UART passthrough implementations on the NVIDIA Jetson AGX Orin board.
 The goal of this document is to guide more complex devices passthrough implementations.